mk1859/single_seed/README.md

 On GEO we deposited results of three different experiments.
 1) single seed RNA-seq during the time course of secondary dormancy induction.
 There were 6 time points (plus control treatment for one of them) each consisting of 3 libraries.
 We provide a matrix of read counts for each library in which rows are genes and columns are one of 32 seeds used for library preparation.

-2) single seed RNA-seq for *dog1-4* and Col-0 seeds in two time points of secondary dormancy induction.
-Again, each of the four treatments (genotype + time point) consist of 3 libraries and count matrices have the same structure as above.
+2) single seed RNA-seq for *dog1-4* mutant and Col-0 in two time points of secondary dormancy induction.
+Each of the four treatments (genotype + time point) consist of 3 libraries and count matrices have the same structure as above.

 3) RNA-seq results for the analysis of *dog1-4* and Col-0 dry seed pools (3 biological replicas).
 Here we provide read counts as separate files for each of the replicas.